9 a.m. – 4 p.m.

 Clear Path @ Gateway Center

-Clear Path @ Gateway Center serves as the coordinated access point for the Atlanta Continuum of Care (Partners for Home).
+Clear Path @ Gateway Center serves as one of the coordinated access points for the Atlanta Continuum of Care (Partners for Home).
 Clear Path is the process through which people experiencing homelessness in the City of Atlanta can access housing assessments; emergency shelter placement; and linkage to long-term housing placement options available through the Housing Queue.

 The U.S. Department of Housing and Urban Development (HUD) has required all Continuums of Care (CoCs) nationally to develop and implement a Coordinated Access System for all CoC and ESG (Emergency Solutions Grant) funded programs.
 Research has shown that coordinated access systems is an effective model to aid communities to quickly and efficiently make homelessness rare, brief and non-recurring.